nicklockwood/FastCoding/README.md

 Purpose
 --------------

-FastCoder is a replacement for NSPropertyList and NSJSONSerializer for Mac and iOS.
-It is intended to eventually replace NSKeyedArchiver/Unarchiver as well.
+FastCoder is a high-performance binary serialization format for Cocoa objects and object graphs.
+It is intended as a replacement for NSPropertyList, NSJSONSerializer, NSKeyedArchiver/Unarchiver and Core Data.

-The design goals of the FastCoder library are to provide fast, flexible, secure objective C object graph serialization.
+The design goals of the FastCoder library are to be fast, flexible and secure.

 FastCoder is already faster (on average) for reading than any of the built-in serialization mechanisms in Cocoa, and is faster for writing than any format apart from JSON.
 File size is comparable to the other methods.

 FastCoder supports more data types than either JSON or Plist coding (including NSSet and NSOrderedSet), and allows all supported ata types to be used as the keys in a dictionary, not just strings.
-The intention is to eventually support arbitrary object encoding.
+FastCoder can also serialize most custom object types automatically using property inspection.
+For cases where this doesn't work, you can easily implement your own serialization using the FastCoding Protocol.

 Supported OS & SDK Versions